blockchain/My-Wallet-V3-Frontend/README.md

 You can add new addresses to your wallet, but they will not be saved to the server.

+To automatically login after every page refresh, create a file `.env` and add `SAVE_PASSWORD=1` to it.

 ## Test

 You may need to install PhantomJS seperately.
 On a Mac: